 The Incredible Lightness of Riesling

-We introduced the Rieslings of Weingut Peter Lauer to the United States nearly three years ago with the following (subtle) headline:
+We introduced the Rieslings of Weingut Peter Lauer to the United States nearly two years ago with the following (subtle) headline:

 THE German Discovery of the Year!

 The reputation of these wines has since exploded.
-As a good friend said to us last year: "Lauer has gone cult."
+A friend and I were talking a few weeks ago and he said something to me which I think is totally right: "Lauer has gone cult."

-In a very short amount of time, Lauer has gone from virtually unknown to among the most coveted Rieslings in the shop.
+It's true - in the short year and a half since our introduction, Weingut Lauer has gone from virtually unknown to among the most coveted Rieslings in the shop.
 (It's worth noting that ours was really more of a "re-introduction;" David Schildknecht was the original fan, importing small quantities of the wines into the U.S. in the late 1980s.)

 The style at Lauer is uncompromising.
 This is Saar Riesling in its most glorious form, which is to say bright, transparent, nimble, finessed and filigreed.
 Lauer's wines are INTENSE, yet compact with detail and precision.

-Yet, as juicy and approachable as the "Senior" is, Florian Lauer makes serious Rieslings.
-He has a great phrase: "Rieslings for Advanced Learners."
-These are uncompromising terroir-driven whites that completely ignore the traditional Kabinett-Spatlese-Auslese heirarchy.
-They are fermented naturally until they find their own balance.
+Yet, as juicy and approachable as the "Senior" is, Florian Lauer wants to make serious Rieslings.
+He has a great phrase: He wants to make "Rieslings for Advanced Learners."
+These are uncompromising terroir-driven whites that completely ignore the traditional Kabinett-Spatlese-Auslese heirarchy - they are fermented naturally until they find their own balance.
 Most often, while they may have some residual sugar, they are "dry tasting."

 To order, please email us at email@example.com or call the store at (212) 980-9463.